afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 Keep in mind that `L.ByteString` here is the [`Data.ByteString.Lazy.ByteString`](https://hackage.haskell.org/package/bytestring-0.9.1.5/docs/Data-ByteString-Lazy.html#t:ByteString) data type.
-The above function can be used to check whether a ByteString starts with the given prefix, returning Nothing if not.
-If it does, the prefix and any following whitespace is dropped (using [`Data.ByteString.Lazy.Char8.dropWhile`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy-Char8.html#v:dropWhile) and `isSpace`), and returned with a Just.
-Observe that the second argument of this function is also a ByteString; we will see later how a string can be packed appropriately.
+The above function can be used to check whether a ByteString starts with the given prefix, returning `Nothing` if not.
+If it does, the prefix and any following whitespace is dropped (using [`Data.ByteString.Lazy.Char8.dropWhile`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy-Char8.html#v:dropWhile) and `isSpace`), and returned with a `Just`.
+Observe that the second argument of this function is also a `ByteString`; we will see later how a string can be packed into a `ByteString` so that it can be passed to this function appropriately.

 The next function is for matching an integer: